All About Winter Touring in Caravans and Motorhomes

 The basics

 The two essentials for winter camping are to be able to keep warm and for your water supply and drainage not to freeze up.
 Even with the latest highly-specified and well-insulated unit you can experience problems if you do not take some simple precautions.
-This data sheet shows how to deal with these and other potential problems of winter camping.
+This Expert Guide shows how to deal with these and other potential problems of winter camping.

 Fresh water supply